-If you’re comparing our pet insurance quote remember that most insurers will exclude pre-existing medical conditions but also look out for age stipulations, sub-limits and low cover levels which don't offer the protection their headline suggests.
+If you’re comparing our quote with other insurers remember that most will exclude pre-existing medical conditions, but if they can cover pre-ex look out for time stipulations, sub-limits and low cover levels which don't offer the protection their headline suggests.

 K9 COVER will specify how much of the premium relates to the medical condition and will give you the option to include or exclude*.
-You'll also choose your vet fee limit and your excess.
+You'll also be able to choose your vet fee limit and your excess.

 *Subject to our maximum underwriting boundaries

 According to the ABI (Association Of British Insurers) there are four types of pet insurance cover: -

 Of the above, only lifetime cover is designed to provide continuous ongoing protection in the event you need to claim more than once for the same condition.
 So instead of having a fixed value per condition (Maximum Benefit), or a fixed time period in which to claim (Time Limited), your vet fee limit reinstates each year.
 It's the most commonly sold policy in the UK and it's the only type of cover that we offer.

 Most insurers wait until you make a claim before checking your dog's medical history.
 Our screening tool allows us to assess your dog's health at the outset and we find that our customers enjoy the added peace of mind.

 Provided you renew with us each year your dog will always be covered up to the annual policy limit, irrespective of age.

 We call this being able to move from lifetime cover with your existing insurer to a lifetime policy with K9 COVER, whilst continuing to cover pre-existing medical conditions.
 It's new and can also cover ongoing (chronic) conditions.